John D. Norton

 To arrive at the entropy cost indicated by Landauer's principle, we need to find the entropy associated with a thermalized memory device.
 This is a memory device whose partition has been removed, "thermalizing" it, so that the molecule is free to move through both sides of the chamber.

 That is, we start with a memory device holding some data, such as L.

 We remove the partition and give the molecule access to the entire chamber.

 The data is now lost and the cell is thermalized.

 When we thermalize a binary memory device like this, we increase its entropy by k ln 2.
 This is an irreversible process that creates entropy of k ln 2.
 That it is irreversible is easy to see--the expansion of the gas is uncontrolled; there is no balance of forces.
 As a result we have lost a possibility of gaining work if we had allowed the gas to expand in a way that let us recover work.

 Since this quantity of entropy of k ln 2 is of central importance to the thermodynamics of computation, it is worth recounting how it is derived.
 The derivation proceeds by assuming that there is a reversible expansion that connects the initial and final states; and then, by tracking the heat exchanges, the figure of k ln 2 is recovered.
 The details are below in the notes "Computing the entropy increase in thermalizing a one-molecule memory cell."

-Landauer's principle is commonly justified by distinguishing a memory device with known data from one with unknown or random data.
+Landauer's principle is commonly justified by distinguishing a memory device with reset data from one with random data.
 The latter only is treated thermodynamically as the same as a thermalized memory device.

 Consider an ensemble of many memory devices.
-If the devices hold known data--in this case all reset to the left side--the ensemble looks like this.
+If the devices hold reset data--in this case all reset to the left side--the ensemble looks like this.